 Now even though it has one of the quietest shutters I have heard on any film format this camera does still draw a good bit of attention however.
 If not because of sound, why?
 Looks.

 Medium format cameras are fantastic for landscape and isolated portrait and environmental locations but, since my life does not allow much time for such, one of my favorite things to do is to use medium format cameras in everyday situations.
 Snapshot overkill.
 This is a very portable camera that is easy to have on you.
-As an example one day at the carwash I noticed my better half taking in some sun while we waited on the car:
+As an example one day at the carwash I noticed my better half taking in some sun while we waited on the car (in gallery below).

 One day I crossed paths with a friend in a parking deck.
-As we were talking I noticed the light behind him and asked him to hold on for a moment and then this:
+As we were talking I noticed the light behind him and asked him to hold on for a moment (see gallery below).

-Was doing a group photo for a male chorus I used to sing with and was able to quietly shoot a few frames while I was waiting:
+Was doing a group photo for a male chorus I used to sing with and was able to quietly shoot a few frames while I was waiting (gallery below).

 I love the aperture and shutter speed readout and adjacent knobs that are all easily viewed when focusing.

 Great lens.
 I also picked up a wide angle bay lens adpater for near nothing.

 - Loading film is fiddly.
 Youtube is your friend.
 I winged it at first and fed the film below a roller at first.
 Thankfully the camera was forgiving but watch the videos first.

 - Focusing is waist level simplicity.